Formulas for the eigendiscriminants of ternary and quaternary forms: Eigendiscriminants of ternary forms

 where $\psi_0,\psi_1,\psi_2$ are generic homogeneous polynomials of degree $d-1$.
 We assume $d\geq 3$ and denote by $\UU$ the universal ring of coefficients of the $\psi_i$'s.
 The eigenscheme of $A$ is the subscheme in $\PP^2_{\UU}$ defined by the 2-minors of the matrix

 We denote them by

 The eigenscheme of $\Psi$ is clearly contained in the complete intersection schemes defined by any two of these minors, say $\delta_0$ and $\delta_1$.
 It follows that $\Delta_{3,d}(\Psi)$ is an irreducible factor of the discriminant $\Disc(\delta_0,\delta_1)$.
 The next result provides the complete decomposition into irreducible factors of this discriminant.
-It can be used to compute $\Delta_{3,d}$ by means of resultants and discriminants computations (see Section \ref{sec:prelim}).

 Given a homogeneous polynomial $p$ in the variables $x_0,x_1,x_2$ and an integer $k\in \{0,1,2\}$, the notation $\overline{p}^{(k)}$ denotes the homogeneous polynomial $p(x_k=0)$ in two variables obtained by specializing $x_k$ to 0 in $p$.